Learning and Selfconfirming Equilibria in Network Games: Local and global externalities

-\begin{proposition} If the system defined by \eqref{systemNE} admits a solution, then for each vector $\mathbf{c} $ of perceived centralities also the system defined by \eqref{system1} admits a solution.
-Moreover, the system implies a homeomorphism $\Phi$ between all profiles $\mathbf{c}$ and $ \mathcal{A}$.
-Homeomorphism $\Phi$ is monotone with respect to the lattice order of the two sets. \end{proposition}
+\begin{proposition} If the system defined by \eqref{systemNE} admits a solution $\mathbf{a}^{\ast }$ with non-negative entries, then for each profile $\mathbf{c} $ of conjectured ratios also the system defined by \eqref{system1} admits a solution.
+Moreover, there is a homeomorphism $\Phi$ between the set of all profiles $\mathbf{c}$ and $\mathcal{A}$.
+The homeomorphism $\Phi$ is strictly monotone with respect to the lattice order of the domain of all profiles $\mathbf{c}$ and the codomain $\mathcal{A}$. \end{proposition}

+The assumption of non-negative solutions implies a unique NE of the game, and we refer to Proposition \ref{prop:interiorSCE} for sufficient conditions for uniqueness.
+This result provides information only on the steady states of our learning paths.
+It is important because it establishes a one--to--one function between profiles of conjectured ratios and SCEs: there is one and only one SCE strategy profile for each profile $\mathbf{c}$ but there may SCEs that do not result from the hypothesized learning paths.
+The homeomorphism also provides continuity on the initial parameters, as a marginal change in the conjectured ratios will result in a marginal change in the resulting SCE, even if this function may be highly non--linear, as shown in the example below.